RxJellyBot/Jelly-Bot/README.md

 # Jelly-Bot-API
 Started from May 17, 2019.

-See [Releases](https://github.com/RaenonX/Jelly-Bot-API/releases) for the latest functions list.
+See [Releases](https://github.com/RaenonX/Jelly-Bot-API/releases) for the latest features list.